 Just below, you'll find all the latest cheap gaming desk sales in both the US and UK.
 Brands and models differ on each side of the Atlantic, so we've split our selections by region.
 The availability of models does change all the time, so you may find stock in your area as well for a product that was previously not sold there.

 For those going a step further to refresh their entire gaming space, you can check out all the latest cheap gaming chairs and cheap gaming monitors available right now.
-We've also got loads of accessory guides that focus on the cheap gaming headsets, the cheap gaming keyboards and a range of cheap gaming mice that are all reduced right now.
+We've also got loads of accessory guides that focus on cheap gaming headsets, cheap gaming keyboards and a range of cheap gaming mice that are all reduced right now.

 Cheap gaming desks in the US

 With space for two smaller monitors and a CPU stand in the middle, that forgotten corner of your room can be transformed into a slick gaming hub.
 The L-shaped corner unit sits atop a steel frame with a tempered safety glass desktop.
 We'd recommend grabbing a mat for that surface, however, as not only will you be living in fear of scratches, but you'll get a significantly better grip as well.

 Underneath, you'll find a rollable keyboard tray allowing you to keep the top itself fairly clear.
 That's by necessity as well, as each desktop will only take 50lbs of weight.
 There's a stand in the corner for your CPU, though, so you'll likely be able to stay within this restriction fairly easily with a couple of monitors and accessories.